 The color of the packaging material can also impact code quality.
 For example, if a cleaning product requires HDPE plastic, but a high-contrast code is also required for easy customer legibility, consider using lighter plastic colors to achieve highest code contrast.
-Another option is to include special additives to packaging at the converter to help ensure variable coding technologies are optimized.
-For example, DataLase® is a product that can be added to packaging or labels which enables a laser beam to place a dark, clear mark on the package surface, creating a pre-printed code look.
+In addition, a converter can help ensure variable coding technologies are optimized by including special additives in the packaging.
+For example, a patch can be added to packaging or labels, enabling a laser beam to place a dark, clear mark on the package surface, creating a pre-printed code look.